Elizabeth Hurley, 54, Sizzles In A Skimpy Strapless Bikini In The Maldives

 “[Damn] Elizabeth looking good [damn] good,” one person commented with three red heart emoji.

-Another person wrote, “hot n beautiful” with several fire emoji.
+Another follower wrote, “hot n beautiful,” along with several fire emoji.

-“Just gorgeous Liz those 20 something year olds don’t have s**t on you,” another Instagram user said, adding that the ageless beauty looked like a “timeless beauty” and was “smoking hot.”
+“Just gorgeous Liz those 20 something year olds don’t have sh*t on you,” another Instagram user said, adding that the ageless beauty looked like a “timeless beauty” and was “smoking hot.”

-But this isn’t the first time the star’s fans have got a look at her in a bikini during her Maldives vacation.
+But this isn’t the first time the star’s fans got a look at her in a bikini during her Maldives vacation.

-As The Inquisitr previously reported earlier this week, Elizabeth recently stripped down to a yellow bikini as she enjoyed a bike ride in the tropical destination.
+As The Inquisitr reported earlier this week, Elizabeth recently stripped down to a yellow two-piece as she enjoyed a bike ride in the tropical destination.

 Prior to that, she hit the beach in a turquoise bikini from her line as she wowed fans once again.